 When a wisdom tooth is jammed against the next one, it is automatically tilted and also in tight contact with that next tooth.
 So there is no room for the tooth to move.
 How on earth do we get that tooth out?

 Well, there are several tricks of the trade that we can use!
 Imagine a tooth that is angled at 45 degrees against the next tooth.
 It is held in place by that tooth next door, and on the other side by a dense bone collar.
 So we have to make room for the tooth to move.

-Usually, the oral surgeon will first remove the top one third of the tooth, thereby removing the contact with the next door tooth.
+Usually, the oral surgeon or maxillofacial surgeon will first remove the top one third of the tooth, thereby removing the contact with the next door tooth.
 Then he will drill away the collar of bone around the tooth, particularly from behind the tooth, to allow the tooth to wiggle and then move backwards and rotate up and out.

 6. Is the tooth near any nerves?
 This really only applies in the lower jaw, where a BIG nerve runs along the middle of the lower jaw bone.
-Its usually in a bony tunnel.
+It's usually in a bony tunnel.
 But a wisdom tooth can interfere with the nerve in a couple of ways:

 First of all, it can sit just above the nerve channel.
 But when the oral surgeon manipulates the tooth, it may press on the nerve before it comes out, causing nerve compression.
 The nerve will usually recover in one to twenty weeks, but you will have a tingling sensation in your lower lip and/or tongue on that side of your mouth during that time.

 Secondly, the root of the wisdom tooth may have grown around the nerve channel; This makes it very difficult to remove without affecting the nerve, making it a serious surgical procedure.
 There is a high risk of nerve damage.